This is the multi-page printable view of this section. Click here to print.

 expression: scalar(sum(avg_over_time(current_sessions{job="cav-cap-app-v1-cap-backend-svc",namespace="cap-ns"}[2h]))) <= bool 5

 CAPto indicate a CAP application server.
-Only one workload of this type can be used at present.Routerto indicate a version of AppRouter.
-Only one workload of this type can be used.Additionalto indicate supporting components that can be deployed along with the CAP application server.Serviceto indicate workloads that are tenant agnostic.
+Only one workload of this type is allowed.Routerto indicate a version of the Approuter.
+Only one workload of this type is allowed.Additionalto indicate supporting components deployed alongside the CAP application server.Serviceto indicate workloads that are tenant-agnostic.

 Port configuration

-Router, the port5000will be exposed in the service.
-This service will be used as the target for HTTP traffic reaching the application domain (domains are specified within theCAPApplicationresource).
+Router, port5000is exposed in the Service.
+This Service is used as the target for HTTP traffic reaching the application domain (domains are specified in theCAPApplicationresource).

 NOTE: If multiple ports are configured for a workload of type

-Router, the first available port will be used to target external traffic to the application domain.
+Router, the first port is used to target external traffic to the application domain.

 Monitoring configuration